University of Minnesota Campus Shuttle: GopherTrip

 GopherTrip is real-time information system that provides bus arrival information to assist in trip planning for the Campus Shuttle system.
 GopherTrip is available as a mobile app for iPhone and Android systems.
 Users can also text a stop number to 41411 and receive estimated arrival times for that stop.
 Certain stops on the system have audiovisual arrival boards.
 Since buses do not operate on schedules, merely time-points, the app has become useful for trip planning.
 At the beginning of the 2018 school year, buses were repainted to promote the GopherTrip service.

 Audiovisual arrival boards are synced with NexTrip, Metro Transit's own real-time information service, and will announce and display only local buses who share stops.
 However, the app has no integration with Metro Transit's own app or offers information on any outside service.
 Sequentially, NexTrip cannot predict the arrival of Campus Shuttles.

+Ridership

+The ridership statistics shown here are of fixed route services only and do not include demand response services.